Langston Hughes Papers

 Letters, manuscripts, and photographs that document the life of the African-American poet.

 The career of James Langston Hughes (1902-1967), a central figure during the Harlem Renaissance, spanned five decades.
 He wrote poetry, short stories, plays, newspaper columns, children’s books, and pictorial histories.
 He also edited several volumes of prose and fiction by African-American and African writers.
 Through his writing and through his extensive travels and lecture tours he came into direct contact with an amazing array of writers, artists, activists, and performers of the twentieth century.
 The Langston Hughes Papers span the years 1862-1980.
-A view of the life and work of the poet and American literary icon as seen through personal snapshots, pages of manuscripts, printed items, sheet music, and ephemera documenting his wide travels and public appearances.

 History of the Collection